 Bloodlands by Timothy Snyder

-I first heard about this book on the New York Review of Books podcast.
+I first heard about Bloodlands on an episode of the New York Review of Books podcast.
 They interviewed Timothy Snyder, and his voice and vision hit me.
 So many new books about World War II are garbage, but Snyder had something completely new to say.
 In this book, he looks at eastern Europe as a block influenced by its location in reaction to Nazi Germany and Soviet Russia and how those two nations, in concert, affected the local populations.

 I have sought out Snyder’s work over and over since I read this about five years ago.
 As revolutionary as this book is, he did it again with Black Earth.
 I even get excited when I see he has a new podcast interview out.
 It’s rare for someone to make you think about old ideas in completely new ways, and Snyder does that for me every single time.